turingschool/career-development-curriculum-site/mixed_groups/mixed_week2_prompts.md

 * **Make space.** Everyone should be given a chance to share.
 * **Be present.** Take a break from your projects and show up to this conversation.
 * **Make this time valuable.** What intention can you set for your time today?
 How can you demonstrate that you value the other students in your group?
-How can they let yuo know that they value you?
+How can they let you know that they value you?

 Please discuss any additional norms you would like to set as a group!